OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Eric Zimmerman Tools.md

 - `$Boot`, `$LogFile`, `$Secure`, and more.
 - [GitHub Repo](https://github.com/EricZimmerman/MFTECmd).

 The output of this command can be ingested into the *timeline explorer* tool to view the contents and perform [[DFIR]].
+- The output also contains an `entry number` column that can be used to pinpoint certain files.

 To analyze the MFT:
 ```PowerShell